santolucito/CPSC112-game/README.md

 4. continue looking for matches at the end of the match you just found
 5. do the same thing for buildPossibleMatchColumns

-\*When we try to add a match to foundMatches, we will need make sure it is large enough to hold all our entries.
-In order to do this, we will can use a method called expandArray(Point[][]).
+\*Note that foundMatches is intialzed to have two rows (in the code we have provided for you).
+If there are more than two matches, you will run out of space.
+Therefore, you will have to dynamically enlargen foundMatches.
+We have written code for you, in a method called expandArray(Point[][]), that will double the size of foundMatches when requested.
+Therefore, whenever you run out of space in the foundMatches variable, you should call expandArray before trying to add additional matches to foundMatches.

-If this method is working correctly, the initial board will have no matches, and you should be able to play the game!
+If this method is working correctly, the initial board will have no matches, and furthermore you should actually be able to play the game!

 #Part 2